Eddy-Barraud/AriaNG-PWA/README.md

 ## Installation

-Directly install the application on the windows store.
+Directly install the application in the windows store.
+After that, it will ask you to download an executable to install the aria2c-rpc service and allow the application to access the localnetwork loopback (localhost).

 You can also build the UWP PWA app with Visual Studio.
 I used Windows Template to build it.